timm/axe/moea/quotes.md

 give away.
 I made my code open source so it open doors to people who, otherwise, might not care to.
-Once inside those doors, I earned a living configuring (adding the special sauce) to the open tools since, for the tools I create, I knew the little tweaks that make all the difference.
+Once inside those doors, I earned a living configuring (adding the special sauce) those the open tools since, for the tools I created, I was one of the few people who really knew the little tweaks that make all the difference.

 SHOW OFF:
 --------